Choosing the best survival radio: Top 10 for savvy survivors

 8. C. Crane Solar Observer (best reception)

-Designed to deliver support in the most complicated of times, the radio provides AM, FM, and NOAA radio alerts, with excellent reception.
+Designed to deliver support in the most complicated of times, the radio provides AM, FM, and NOAA radio alerts with excellent reception.

 There are four power options to choose from with this device, including an AC/DC option with a wall adapter, replaceable batteries, and a hand crank generator or solar panel.